Yu-ChangCheng/VideoGameDesignProject/README.md

 # Solar Sentinel - a single player 3D Mech FPS Game built using Unity Game Engine by Team Trash Pandas

 ## A "game feel" game where you are a Mech saving your planet from losing its sun.
-To play simply download the Build folder and play on either the MacOS or Windows The trailer Video: https://youtu.be/x4AXpEoTAnU
+The trailer Video: https://youtu.be/x4AXpEoTAnU

 To Download the game, please find it here: https://gtvault-my.sharepoint.com/:f:/g/personal/ycheng345_gatech_edu/EurOD2Q2QMlFo-HWwcI1a2gBU2_BfJ69bBkc70LMG5QmQg?e=yTNRX8